javers/javers.github.io/_posts/2017-12-23-javers-vs-envers-comparision.md

    As the doc says:
    *For each audited entity, an audit table is created.
    By default, the audit table name is created by adding a `_AUD` suffix to the original name.*
-   It can be advantage, you have audit data stored close to your live data.
+   It can be an advantage, you have audit data stored close to your live data.
    Envers’ tables look familiar.
 It’s easy to query them with SQL.

    **JaVers’ audit model is object-oriented**, it’s all about objects’ Snapshots.